rackberg/babystep-timer/README.md

 ## How to use it
 The application can be started by executing the babystep-timer.jar file.
-When the application runs, a visible timer will be shown in the terminal where it has been started.
+When the application runs, a visible timer will be shown in a translucent window.
+You can drag the window by clicking and holding on the label beneath the buttons.
+The buttons will be fully visible on hovering over them.
 The timer runs for 2 minutes.
-When the timer expires a window will be shown where you can choose...
+When the timer expires a dialog window will be shown where you can choose...
 * to exit the application
 * restart the timer
 * commit the current changes made in the repository and then restart the timer